Poland will temporarily close a dozen mines to stop coronavirus

 The state assets ministry said JSW's Knurow-Szczyglowice and Budryk mines, which produce mostly thermal coal, would close on Tuesday.
 Shares in the company, the European Union's biggest coking coal producer, initially slumped by 10% with investors believing that the Zofiowka and Pniowek mines, which suffered the highest number of cases and dig mostly higher-value coking coal, would be the ones to close.

 The PGG mines closing also do not include those with the highest numbers of infections.
-The Wujek coal mine, which sources said earlier this month will likely be permanently closed as part of the government's restructuring plan, will however be amongst the closures.
+The Wujek coal mine, which sources said earlier this month will likely be permanently shut as part of the restructuring, will however be amongst the closures.
 "This is a surprise to me that these are the mines to be closed.
-This may indicate that the government aims to reduce the output of thermal coal," said bank analyst Jakub Szkopek.
+This may indicate that the government aims to reduce the output of thermal coal," said mBank analyst Jakub Szkopek.

 - READ MORE ON: